Faroe Islands Wedding Traditions

 How long do Faroese wedding celebrations last?

 Faroese weddings typically span 1-3 days, with the main ceremony and reception concentrated on a single day lasting 8-12 hours total.
-Pre-wedding events like the sluppsloopboat gathering occur 1-2 weeks prior, while the eftirbrúðkaupEF-tir-BROOTH-kouppost-wedding brunch extends celebrations into the following day.
-Unlike other Nordic countries with week-long festivities, Faroese celebrations remain compact due to the small population of 54,900 and logistical challenges of gathering guests across multiple islands.
+Pre-wedding events like the sluppsloop (boat gathering) occur 1-2 weeks prior, while the eftirbrudkaup (post-wedding brunch) extends celebrations into the following day.
+Unlike Swedish or Finnish celebrations with week-long festivities, Faroese celebrations remain compact due to the small population and logistical challenges of gathering guests across multiple islands.

 Who typically attends a Faroese wedding?